 Note: We do not consider the number of years of scholarship support you request when determining whether you will receive a scholarship award.

 If we select you for a scholarship award, we will notify you via email or letter no later than September 30.

 To accept the award, you must respond by the deadline in the notice of award email/letter.
-If you do not respond by the deadline, your offer of award expires and we will offer it to an alternate.
+If you don't respond by the deadline, your offer of award expires and we we'll offer it to someone else.

 For those that respond by the deadline, we will ask you to:

 - Complete the online banking form for direct deposit; and

 Note: You must decline the award if you will not begin classes on or before September 30, 2020, or you will be on a leave of absence from school through September 30, 2020.

 What happens if I don't accept an award?

 We may select you for an award and you may decide not to accept it.
 You may decline the scholarship support without penalty.

 Note: A decision to decline the scholarship award is final and cannot be changed under any circumstances.